cheng-0922/car2/README.md

 all are not complete, use init_hm10.ino now.

 ## init_hm10
-this is newest version for arduino conntrol
+this is newest version for arduino control

 ## git commands
 ```bash